Perth – Melbourne – Perth Tour

 The participants experience the unique natural wonders of Western Australia under professional guidance.

 Participants can look forward to seeing fantastic places.
-Trained, German-speaking tour guides accompany the tours as drivers who love the country and are familiar with many unique features.
+Well-trained, German-speaking tour guides accompany the tours as drivers who love the country and are familiar with many unique features.

 A balanced mix of experience and relaxation is a particular concept.
 Depending on the guests’ situation, wishes and interests, individual experiences and activities are woven into each day.